dmbarbour/glas/docs/GlasApps.md

 A transaction machine can be usefully viewed as an object with private memory and transactional step method.
 The scheduler repeatedly calls 'step', resulting in the essential transaction machine behavior.
 However, additional methods might be called under suitable conditions to simplify extension of the application integration between the application and its host.

 For example, we can introduce an 'icon' method that computes a small PNG icon based on application state.
 This potentially indicates whether the application is busy or has pending notifications.
 The icon might be infrequently requested by the system, and forbid some effects such as await, fork, and write.
 We could similarly have a 'status' method that provides a lightweight summary of what the application is doing or whether it requires administrative attention.

-Applications might have an 'imgui' method that renders an immediate-mode GUI with texts, boxes, and buttons.
-To support multiple users and flexible views, imgui effects model could be oriented around interaction with a user-model that includes navigation, display size and capabilities, display preferences, clipboard and other tools, bearer tokens for authority, etc..

-Applications that do not require passive background behavior could optionally define the 'step' method to directly fail, then focus on 'imgui' and other methods.
-Methods such as 'imgui' would still be applied repeatedly while the application is in the foreground.
+Applications that do not require passive background behavior could potentially define the 'step' method to fail, then rely on other methods to handle system requests or user interaction.

 I propose to model applications as Glas programs of type `Method -[Eff]- Result` - a single parameter representing the method, a single result for the method return value, and suitable effects.
 This is is a lightweight dependent type: effects and result types may depend on the method variant.